 Foreigners enter and leave Ukraine through checkpoints on the state border based on a national passport and in the presence of a visa, unless another entry procedure is established by the legislation or international treaties of Ukraine.[1]
-Ukrainian legislation provides only three types of visas for foreigners: transit, short term, and long-term.[2]
+Ukrainian legislation provides only three types of visas for foreigners: transit, short-term, and long-term.[2]

-Based on various sources of information, R2P is aware that during such clarification interview, the applicant may not articulate their wish to apply for asylum while being denied access for other reasons.
-At the same time, if they express such wish only after the decision of the SBGS to deny access to the territory, the SBGS often consider such attempts as an abuse of the procedure and do not accept the asylum claim as credible ground, even if the applicant is originally from the refugee-producing country.[3]
+Based on various sources of information, R2P is aware that during such a clarification interview, the applicant may not articulate their wish to apply for asylum while being denied access for other reasons.
+At the same time, if they express such a wish only after the decision of the SBGS to deny access to the territory, the SBGS often consider such attempts as an abuse of the procedure and do not accept the asylum claim as a credible ground, even if the applicant is originally from the refugee-producing country.[3]

 Border monitoring

-In 2017, the UNHCR with the support of the EU Delegation in Ukraine, approached the MoI with a request to establish a mechanism for independent monitoring of access to asylum procedures in international transit zones at airports.
+In 2017, UNHCR with the support of the EU Delegation in Ukraine, approached the MoI with a request to establish a mechanism for independent monitoring of access to asylum procedures in international transit zones at airports.
 The MoI provided a detailed response, which, while not immediately agreeing to implement such monitoring in the restricted areas of Ukrainian airports, including Boryspil, pointed to the need for a preliminary analysis of existing good practices in EU Member States.[8]

-The UNHCR jointly with partner NGOs, R2P, NEEKA and The Tenth of April has been conducting monitoring at 30 border crossing points between Ukraine and Poland, Slovakia, Hungary, Romania and Moldova.
-Monitors have been providing legal aid and social assistance for those crossing the borders including for third-country nationals.
-Also, in 2023 R2P was examining access to the basic needs (potable water, WCs, shelters, heating, etc) in the border crossing points.[9]
-People leaving Ukraine named the security situation the main reason for the movement.
-Monitors also reported that third-country nationals frequently face obstacles to leave the country.[10]
-Individuals from the Russian Federation, Belarus, Uzbekistan, and Azerbaijan faced significant challenges, as they require visas to enter Moldova and the EU.
+Since March 2022, monitoring has been carried out by UNHCR and partner organisations at land border crossing points.
+UNHCR, jointly with partner NGOs, R2P, NEEKA and The Tenth of April conducts monitoring at 30 border crossing points between Ukraine and Poland, Slovakia, Hungary, Romania and Moldova.
+Monitors provide legal aid and social assistance for those crossing the borders, including for third-country nationals.
+Moreover, during 2022-2023, R2P examined access to basic needs (potable water, WCs, shelters, heating, etc) in the border crossing points.[9]
+People leaving Ukraine during 2023 named the security situation the main reason for the movement.
+Monitors also reported that third-country nationals frequently face obstacles in leaving the country.[10]
+Individuals from the Russian Federation, Belarus, Uzbekistan, and Azerbaijan faced significant challenges, as they required visas to enter Moldova and the EU.
 With border closures and limited air connections, they are unable to travel directly to their home countries.
-As a result, these individuals find themselves in limbo, unable to leave Ukraine or legally remain there.[11]
+As a result, these individuals find themselves in limbo, unable to leave Ukraine or to legally remain there.[11]

 Legal access to the territory

-Due to the lack of possibility to directly submit an application for international protection at the Ukrainian embassy or consulate in their country, asylum seekers wishing to arrive in Ukraine to apply for international protection must possess a valid passport document and visa.[15]
+Due to the lack of possibility to directly submit an application for international protection at the Ukrainian embassy or consulate in their country, asylum seekers wishing to arrive in Ukraine to apply for international protection must possess a valid passport document and a visa.[16]
 As humanitarian visas are not provided for in Ukrainian law, asylum seekers may obtain a visa to enter Ukraine for another purpose, such as tourism or business, and then approach Ukrainian migration authorities to apply for international protection.
 This approach may be driven by a desire to avoid prosecution by the Ukrainian authorities or the danger of an irregular border crossing.

 Expressing the intention to seek asylum at the border

-In case of irregular crossing of the border, a person may express the intent to apply for international protection to the SBGS.[16]
-A person shall fill in the written form indicating the grounds of the intent to apply for asylum and reasons for the irregular crossing of the border.
-Following this, the SBGS has 24 hours after receiving the explanation for the irregular crossing of the border to refer the asylum seeker to the SMS.[17]
+In case of irregular crossing of the border, a person may express the intent to apply for international protection to the SBGS.[17]
+The person shall fill in the written form indicating the grounds of the intent to apply for asylum and the reasons for the irregular crossing of the border.
+Following this, the SBGS has 24 hours after receiving the explanation for the irregular crossing of the border to refer the asylum seeker to the SMS.[18]

-New legal amendments provide for the non-admission of third-country nationals to the territory of Ukraine and the Ukrainian asylum procedure in the following circumstances:
+These new legal amendments provide for the non-admission of third-country nationals to the territory of Ukraine and the Ukrainian asylum procedure in the following circumstances:

 - when a person concerned has received an entry ban by an authorised body;